Klondike as a Missional Church

 Mark 6:34: “Jesus, when He came out, saw a great multitude and was moved with compassion for them, because they were like sheep not having a shepherd.”

-The missional church knows that they must be a cross-cultural missionary people and adopt a missionary stance in relation to their community.
-This means we live as the church in the community, rather than having a building called the church in the community.
-We must engage the culture (be in the world) with the love of Christ, ministries of mercy, and the Gospel itself, while being careful not to be absorbed by the culture (not of the world), making the church intentionally indigenous.
-We must be the Church in Word and Truth.
+This means our faith is lived outside of the doors of the church Monday to Friday in our community.
+We must engage the culture (be in the world) with the love of Christ, ministries of mercy, and the Gospel itself while being careful not to be absorbed by the culture (not of the world).
+We must be the Church in Word and talk but also deed and truth (I John 3:18).
 Here are some other guiding principles we are seeking to live as a community of believers:

 At Klondike Church, it is…